 Tellson's Bank by Temple Bar was an old-fashioned place, even in the year one thousand seven hundred and eighty.
 It was very small, very dark, very ugly, very incommodious.
 It was an old-fashioned place, moreover, in the moral attribute that the partners in the House were proud of its smallness, proud of its darkness, proud of its ugliness, proud of its incommodiousness.
 They were even boastful of its eminence in those particulars, and were fired by an express conviction that, if it were less objectionable, it would be less respectable.
 This was no passive belief, but an active weapon which they flashed at more convenient places of business.
 (2.1.1)

 Fortunately, Dickens allows Tellson’s to redeem itself through Mr. Lorry.
-See our "Character Analysis" of Jarvis Lorry for further details on this fascinating chap.
-For now, we’ll just say that Tellson’s may be old and stodgy – but Mr. Lorry also makes it kind of loveable.
+(Check out his "Character Analysis" for further details on this fascinating chap.)
+For now, we’ll just say that Tellson’s may be old and stodgy, but Mr. Lorry also makes it kind of lovable.

 Which brings us to the one major missing puzzle-piece in this whirlwind tour of life in the 1700s: the French Revolution.
 Here are the basics:

 - Poor people were very, very poor.

 - Rich people were often very rich because they exploited the very, very poor.

 - Eventually, the poor got tired of being beaten, starved, raped, and killed.

 - The King, Louis XVI, wasn’t doing too much to help alleviate the suffering of the poor.